Snapbrillia/quadraticvoting/src/README.md

   - As many UTxOs necessary to cover the donation by the donor,

-  - The singular UTxO of the project that carries its authenticity asset (minted by `P`), and a datum carrying other project info, and total Lovelace received so far.
+  - The singular UTxO of the project that carries its authenticity asset (minted by `P`), and a datum carrying other project info, and total count of donations received so far.

 And these outputs:

   - The project UTxO with an updated datum.
-The only field that should be updated is the total Lovelaces received.
+The only field that should be updated is the total donation count received.
 This leads to a negligable growth for subsequent transactions,

   - A UTxO carrying the donated Lovelaces, a single `V` asset (where its token name is the target project's identifier), and a minimal datum that holds the